-For tumors, the very intense dose of radiation directed precisely at the tumor causes the DNA and proteins in the cell to render themselves unable to divide.
-The tumor cells can then no longer live, and slowly die over time.
+For tumors, the very intense dose of radiation directed precisely at the tumor damages the DNA and proteins in the cell to render themselves unable to divide.
+The tumor cells slowly die over time.
 The waste is then removed by circulating white blood cells.
 For AVMs, the radiation causes the blood vessels to thicken and scar until flow ceases.
 For trigeminal neuralgia, the protective covering or insulation around the pain nerves is destroyed, thus making the nerve unable to conduct an impulse of pain.

 The Gamma Knife can treat certain head and neck tumors, but it cannot treat any pathology below the neck.

-Gamma Knife radiosurgery is performed as an outpatient procedure.
+Gamma Knife radiosurgery is performed as a single outpatient procedure.
 You will arrive at the facility on the scheduled treatment date.
-Because of the need for extreme accuracy in treating anything in the brain, a special frame is attached to the skull using four pins.
-The area of the pins is injected with local anesthetic (Lidocaine) and the pins are placed while the patient is under sedative anesthesia.
-Therefore, most patients have no recollection of the frame being placed and have no pain at all.
+Because of the need for extreme accuracy in treating anything in the brain, a special frame is attached to the skull.
 You will then be transported for the appropriate high resolution imaging (generally an MRI).
 These images are then electronically transferred to the Gamma Knife suite for treatment planning.
 The finalized treatment plan will be presented to you for final consent prior to your placement into the Gamma Knife unit.
 Once you are positioned, Gamma Knife treatment will begin.
 The treatment, including prep time, takes several hours with the actual time inside the Gamma Knife varying from about 10 minutes to 90 minutes.
 Gamma Knife treatment is virtually painless.
 Upon completion of treatment, the head frame will be removed painlessly and you will be allowed to recover prior to your discharge home.

 Because of the superior results and short hospital stays using Gamma Knife technique instead of craniotomy, essentially all insurance companies, including Medicare and MediCal, cover the procedure.
 Check with your insurance provider regarding your specific coverage.